Two ways to attach context

 Figma designs

-Attaching a Figma file gives Recipe access to your screen designs — component names, interaction states, error states, empty states, and any annotations your designer has written about intended behaviour.
+Attaching a Figma file gives Recipe direct access to your screens, components, annotations, and interaction states.
 This is context that neither a codebase nor a PRD captures as clearly.
 When Recipe has your Figma designs, it generates tests that:- Reference actual component and button names as labelled in the design

 - Include edge cases visible in annotations that would not appear in a text description